vbugana/Portfolio-Landing-Page/README.md

 # Portfolio-Landing-Page

-This is my first Responsive Landing page and it is about my coding skills and how what I was able to develop so far..it is just a beginning a of hopefully a long journey :joy:.
+This is my first Responsive Landing page using HTML & CSS...It is an exercise to practive CSS with grid and flex functionality.

 ## Description